 "Where globalisation means, as it so often does, that the rich and powerful now have new means to further enrich and empower themselves at the cost of the poorer and weaker, we have a responsibility to protest in the name of universal freedom. "

 In 2014, WebMUN invented the interconnectivity system, and we will make it even better this year.
 The composition of countries in the committees is similar, thus a country is represented in several committees.
 The delegates representing these countries will then meet to discuss and co-ordinate their efforts and policies.

-For example, the U.S. diplomat will be responsible for coordinating the action between the the French Ambassador in the Security Council, the French Delegate in the European Council and the French Representative in NATO.
+For example, the U.S. diplomat will be responsible for coordinating the action between the the French Ambassador in the Security Council, the French Delegate in the European Council and the French Representative in the ECOSOC.